This super-simple non-dairy pineapple coconut ice cream transports you to an island vacation. You’ll never guess it’s vegan ice cream!

 …and too many more to mention

-Fresh pineapple is really nice, but if for some crazy reason you can’t find it, feel free to substitute canned.
+Fresh pineapple is really nice here, but if for some crazy reason you can’t find it, feel free to substitute canned.
 And if you want to make this an adult-only dessert, pour a bit of rum into the mixture.
-I won’t tell 🙂 .
+I won’t tell.

-Do you have an ice cream maker?
-If not, why?
-You can make it without but it will be a bit icier- just partially freeze the mixture, stir it up to incorporate some air, freeze again, and repeat a few times.
+If you don’t use an ice cream maker, this vegan ice cream will be a bit icier- just partially freeze the mixture, stir it up to incorporate some air, freeze again, and repeat a few times.
 Or just buy an ice cream maker!

 - 2 – 15 ounce cans full fat coconut milk – chilled well